-Serendipitous Project's Sydney Ziems On Her One-Of-A-Kind Jewelry
+Serendipitous Project's Sydney Ziems On Her Art-Inspired Jewelry

 Sydney Ziems didn't always love jewelry.
 "I used to be a minimalist,"the Serendipitous Project designer shares on a call from her home in New York City.
 She jokes that the fabled Coco Chanel quote ("Before you leave the house, look in the mirror and take one thing off") traumatized her.
 "I hated accessorizing," she laughs.
 "I got scared away from it."
 It wasn't until Alessandro Michele took the reigns at Gucci that her aesthetic made a pivot.
 "I was just like oh.
 This is me and I didn't even realize," she says.
 That unexpected learning drove her to launch her label in 2019, and to finally embrace the art of bold accessorizing.

 If you're not already acquainted, Serendipitous Project is a sustainably minded jewelry brand that offers affordable, eco-friendly pieces.
 To reduce waste, everything is made-to-order and the selection is a mix of one-of-a-kind pieces, vintage items, and more traditional seasonal collections.
 Ziems draws inspiration for the line from both classic art and nature, informing both the design and material choice for her pieces.
 Most recently, she's focused on the Rococo period, as is evident by the lace and pearl-encrusted 'Marie' face-covering she launched a few weeks ago.
 "I love that aesthetic," she explains.
 "The frills, the romance, the volume."